-In this article I’m going to discuss 3 powerful strategies to maximize square footage and quality while keeping the price per square foot ratio down.
-The first 2 strategies, and perhaps the most important depend on smart design.
-The third strategy depends on intelligent selections of finishes.
+This article outlines three powerful strategies to maximize square footage and quality while keeping the price-per-square-foot ratio down.
+The first two strategies depend on innovative design.
+The third strategy depends on a frugal selection of finishes.

 DESIGN STRATEGY #1: SIMPLIFY THE FORM

 The more corners a house foundation has the more complicated and expensive it will be to construct—from foundation to roofing and framing, to finishes.
 The simplest and cheapest house to construct and maintain has 4 corners.
 When a homeowner or architect adds corners to the design it adds costs.
 The owner should ask themselves these questions: Do the added corners make the house more livable or functional?
 Do they add visual appeal?
 Are the additional costs and maintenance worth it?
 If the answers are no then simplify.

 Many new home designs try to mimic the appearance of older homes by looking like they’ve had many additions over the decades, but complicated roof lines and an overabundance of dormers drive up construction and maintenance costs.
 Every dormer in a house is an opening in the roof—which exposes the house to potential water and structural issues.
 New construction is an opportunity to avoid these issues.
-After 20 or 30 years the roofline might be modified anyways so it’s wise to start with a simpler form.
+After 20 or 30 years, the roofline might be modified anyways, so it’s wise to start with a simpler form.

-Reduce Garage, Porches, and Decks.
+Reduce Garage, Porches, and Decks

-DESIGN STRATEGY# 2: GO UP NOT SIDEWAYS
+DESIGN STRATEGY# 2: GO UP, NOT SIDEWAYS

-Reduce site work, foundation, roofing and other costs.
+Reduce site work, foundation, roofing, and other costs

-Foundations and site work are expensive in the mountains which is why this strategy is doubly true in Western North Carolina.
+Foundations and site work are expensive in the mountains, which is why this strategy is doubly true in Western North Carolina.
 These points can not be over-emphasized:

 1) Keep construction expenses down by limiting the size of the footprint.
 (More on why this is true here)

-2) Design upward not sideways.
+2) Design upward, not sideways.

 3) Try to maintain the shape as much as possible through all levels.

 “Keep construction expenses down by limiting the size of the footprint.
-Design upward not sideways and maintain the shape as much as possible through all levels.”
+Design upward, not sideways, and maintain the shape as much as possible through all levels.”